-On the day of the auction you can ‘Log in to bid’ from our homepage, follow the link in the email or click here to watch the auction live and join in the bidding for any lot you are interested in (do not bid on any other lots or leave your devise unattended as all bids are legally binding).
+On the day of the auction you can ‘Log in to bid’ from our homepage, follow the link in the email or click here to watch the auction live and join in the bidding for any lot you are interested in (do not bid on any other lots, share your log in details with anyone else or leave your devise unattended as all bids are legally binding).
 If you are having problems logging in it is usually because your Auction Passport Account is in a different email address.
 Try logging in from a different browser or log out, close all browsers/windows and follow the link again and enter the correct details.
-If you have any further problems you can either phone EI Group direct or you can email our emergency help team at email@example.com.
-This is for emergencies only on the day of the auction and they will be dealt with in the order in with they arrive, general enquiries will not be dealt with until the day after the auction.
+If you have any further problems you can either phone EI Group direct or you can email our emergency help team at firstname.lastname@example.org.
+This is for emergencies only on the day of the auction and they will be dealt with in the order in which they arrive, general enquiries will not be dealt with until the day after the auction.

 What is an online Auction?

 An online property auction can start and end on any day, the dates and times will be clearly detailed on our website.
 Interested parties must open an account and register to bid.
 Once you have been authorised you can place your bids up to your maximum amount.
 You can see the other bids and adjust your bid up to the end of the auction if you wish to do so.

 How do I create an online auction account?